kekscom/osmbuildings/TECHNOTES.md

 ## Projection cache

-Looks like this has been a bad idea.
-Removed.
+Looks like this has been a bad idea - removed.
+Probably develop the concept into rendering pipelines.
 (http://jsperf.com/projcache)